Skip to content

 Across the street from the Made in Philadelphia Holiday Market, is Philadelphia Christmas Village, the city’s authentic German Christmas market.
 Every year, more than 100 local artisans sell hand-crafted goods out of traditional wooden shopping stalls.
 The annual market features a beer garden, as well as family-friendly activities, including a carousel, Ferris wheel, and a train for children.

-The Comcast Holiday Spectacular at the Comcast Technology Center
+Holidays at the Comcast Center Campus

-Dates: November 23, 2023 – January 1, 2024
+Dates: November 27, 2025 – January 2, 2026

 Neighborhood: Center City

-Address: Comcast Center Lobby (1701 JFK Blvd.)
+Address: Comcast Center Lobby (1701 JFK Blvd.) and Comcast Technology Center (1800 Arch St)

-The Comcast Holiday Spectacular at the Comcast Technology Center features performances by the Philadelphia Ballet to classic holiday songs.
+The Comcast Holiday Spectacular at the Comcast Center features performances by the Philadelphia Ballet to classic holiday songs.
 Visitors are welcome into the center’s lobby to stand and watch the 15-minute show on a massive screen.
 And if you’re hungry, head downstairs to The Concourse at Comcast Center, a food court filled with casual dining options.

 Christmas Underwater at Adventure Aquarium